Mom Battling Cancer Gives Back

 "I tell everyone that cancer is the worst and best thing that can ever happen to you,” said Barbie.

 When she was diagnosed earlier this year she didn't know it, but Barbie already had some secret weapons.
-Her husband chad and their son Sammy.
+Her husband Chad and their son Sammy.

 "I'm the one that shaved her head the first time.
 So, we had Sam he was part of that," said Chad Barnes.